Navigation: Main | The Fellowship | Men | Elves | The Company | Dwarves | Sauron's Evil Forces | Independent Villains (Smaug) | Other Characters

 An Elf of Rivendell ("Imladris" in Elvish), and one of Elrond's counselors.
 Later becomes Bilbo's closest elven friend when Bilbo returns to Rivendell after his eleventy-first birthday.

-- Canon Immigrant: From The Lord of the Rings.
+- Canon Character All Along: From The Lord of the Rings.
 Originally McKenzie's character was not identified as the character Lindir from the book, but was just an extra.

 - Pretty Boy: Okay so nearly all male Elves are, but seriously, look at him!◊